junxit/us-congress-bills-110/bill.md

   >   - **(1)** *Number* For one hundred percent of all such dwelling units in existence as of the date of the application for the grant that are demolished or disposed under the revitalization plan, the public housing agency carrying out the plan shall provide an additional dwelling unit.
   >   - **(2)** *Location* Such dwelling units shall be provided in the following manner:
   >     - **(A)** *On-site mixed-income housing*
-  >       - **(i)** *One-third requirement* A mixed-income housing development shall be provided on the site of the original public housing involved in the revitalization plan in which, except as provided in clause (iii), at least one-third of all dwelling units shall be public housing dwelling units and shall be provided through the acquisition or development of additional public housing dwelling units.
+  >       - **(i)** *One-third requirement* A mixed-income housing development shall be provided on the site of the original public housing involved in the revitalization plan in which, except as provided in clause (iii), at least one-third of all dwelling units shall be public housing dwelling units and shall be provided through the development of additional public housing dwelling units.
   >       - **(ii)** *Requirements for additional on-site units* If the mixed-income housing development provided pursuant to clause (i) includes more public housing dwelling units at the site of the original public housing than is minimally necessary to comply with such clause, the public housing agency shall consult with residents, community leaders, and local government officials regarding such additional public housing dwelling units and shall ensure that such units are provided in a manner that affirmatively furthers fair housing.
   >       - **(iii)** *Exception* If, upon a showing by a public housing agency, the Secretary determines that it is infeasible to locate replacement dwelling units on the site of the original public housing involved in the revitalization plan in accordance with clause (i), all replacement units shall be located in areas within the jurisdiction of the public housing agency having low concentrations of poverty, except that at least one mixed-income housing development shall be provided in such an area within the jurisdiction of the public housing agency and that one-third of all units in such development shall be public housing dwelling units.
 The Secretary may make a finding of infeasibility under this clause only if—
-  >         - **(I)** such location on-site would result in the violation of an existing consent decree; or
+  >         - **(I)** such location on-site would result in the violation of a consent decree; or
-  >         - **(II)** the land on which the public housing is located is environmentally unsafe, geologically unstable, or otherwise unsuitable for the construction of housing.
+  >         - **(II)** the land on which the public housing is located is environmentally unsafe, geologically unstable, or otherwise unsuitable for the construction of housing, as evidenced by an independent environmental review or assessment.
   >       - **(iv)** *Deconcentration of poverty* All dwelling units provided pursuant to this subparagraph shall be provided in a manner that results in decreased concentrations of poverty, with respect to such concentrations existing on the date of the application for the grant under this section.
   >     - **(B)** *Off-site mixed-income housing* Any other replacement housing units provided in addition to the dwelling units provided pursuant to subparagraph (A) shall be provided, in areas within the jurisdiction of the public housing agency having low concentrations of poverty, through—
   >       - **(i)** the acquisition or development of additional public housing dwelling units; or
   >       - **(ii)** the acquisition, development, or contracting (including through project-based assistance) of additional dwelling units that are subject to requirements regarding eligibility for occupancy, tenant contribution toward rent, and long-term affordability restrictions which are comparable to public housing units, except that subparagraphs (B) and (D) of section 8(o)(13) of the United States Housing Act of 1937 (42 U.S.C.
 1437f(o)(13); relating to percentage limitation and income-mixing requirement for project-based assistance) shall not apply with respect to vouchers used to comply with the requirements of this clause.
-  >   - **(3)** *Timing* All replacement dwelling units provided pursuant to this subsection shall be provided not later than the expiration of the 12-month period beginning upon the demolition or disposition of the public housing dwelling units.
+  >   - **(3)** *Timing* All replacement dwelling units provided pursuant to this subsection shall be provided not later than the expiration of the 12-month period beginning upon the demolition or disposition of the public housing dwelling units, except that replacement dwelling units financed with a low-income housing tax credit under section 42 of the Internal Revenue Code of 1986 in connection with the revitalization plan shall be provided not later than the expiration of the 12-month period beginning upon the allocation of such low-income housing tax credit.
 To the greatest extent practicable, such replacement or additional dwelling units, or redevelopment, shall be accomplished in phases over time and, in each such phase, the public housing dwelling units and the dwelling units described in subparagraph (B)(ii) of paragraph (2) shall be made available for occupancy before any nonassisted dwelling unit is made available for occupancy.
   >   - **(4)** *Fair housing* The demolition or disposition, relocation, and provision of replacement housing units under paragraph (2)(B) shall be carried out in a manner that affirmatively furthers fair housing, as described in subsection (e) of section 808 of the Civil Rights Act of 1968 (42 U.S.C.
 3608(e)).
   > - **(k)** *Monitoring of displaced households*
   >   - **(1)** *PHA responsibilities* To facilitate compliance with the requirement under subsection (i) (relating to right to expanded housing opportunities), the Secretary shall, by regulation, require each public housing agency that receives a grant under this section, during the period of the revitalization plan assisted with the grant and until all funding under the grant has been expended—